Discover Where and When to See Cherry Blossom Trees in Seattle

 Cherry Blossom at the University of Washington Campus

 In the Quad of the University of Washington campus (pictured above), you’ll find what many agree is the best display of cherry blossoms.
-The trees stretch out over the entire quad and the falling blossoms fill the air and cover the floor like confetti.
+The trees stretch out over the entire quad and the falling blossoms fill the air and cover the floor like elaborate pink confetti!

 The only drawback of visiting the University of Washington campus around cherry blossom season is that it’s the most popular spot, so it is packed with people.
-This makes it harder to get good photos, but it also makes for a great atmosphere.
+This makes it harder to get good photos, but it also makes for a great, celebratory atmosphere.

 For updates on the state of the cherry blossom bloom here, follow @uwcherryblossom on Twitter.